rubocop/rails-style-guide/README.md

 complicated it is preferable to make a class method instead which serves the same purpose of the named scope and returns and `ActiveRecord::Relation` object.
+* Beware of the behavior of the `update_attribute` method.
+It doesn't run the model validations (unlike `update_attributes`) and could easily corrupt the model state.

 <a name="migrations"/>
 ## Migrations